-We all know that backing up a live WordPress site is a mandatory task for any site owner.Since Snapshot was launched we’ve added sooo much new stuff!
-Head over to the project page to check out all the new features.
+We all know that backing up a live WordPress site is a mandatory task for any site owner.Check out all of Snapshot’s new features, including the option to back up your sites to Google Drive!

 Storing backups in a remote location available from anywhere is a sound strategy and anyone with a Gmail account has a cheap and easy solution.

 In this Weekend WordPress Project, we’ll walk through how to use Google Drive as the remote store for those critically important site backups.

 There are many, many backup solutions available for WordPress that cover the full range of complexity.

 Regardless of a solution’s features, the best backup solution is the one that is undertaken regularly and is easily understood.
 Bells and whistles count for nothing if they are never rung or blown.

 What’s also important is to think about the reverse process.
 Backups are created with one thing in mind: to recreate the backed-up site at a particular time and day.
 The worst-case scenario is recovering from disaster but backups can also potentially be used to create a test site, deploy a new site, or “reset” a site (common for demo sites).